AdobeDocs/experience-manager-cloud-service.en/help/assets/dynamic-media/imaging-faq.md

 For image file formats that support transparency like PNG, you can configure Smart Imaging to deliver lossy AVIF and WebP.
 For the lossy format conversion, Smart Imaging uses the quality mentioned in the image's URL, or else the quality configured in the Dynamic Media company account.

-## Image serving commands that are ignored and supported by Smart Imaging
+## Image serving command support in Smart Imaging

-The only Image Serving commands that are ignored by Smart Imaging are `fmt` and `qlt`.
-All remaining commands are supported.
+The Image Serving commands `fmt` and `qlt` are not supported; all remaining commands are supported.

+## Frequently Asked Questions about Smart Imaging

 +++**Are there licensing costs associated with Smart Imaging?**